csc-training/summerschool/parallel-io/docs/Parallel-IO-2025.md

 - Built-in metadata support: data and its description stored in same file
     - You are still responsible for writing useful metadata :)

-- Probably a better choice over direct MPI-IO for programs with demanding I/O needs
+- Parallel scalability thanks to built-in MPI-IO support (at least for `HDF5`, `netCDF`)

-High-level libraries always aim to make development easier by abstracting out low-level design choices. **The same applies here!**
+High-level libraries always aim to make development easier by abstracting away low-level details. **The same applies here!**